This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Washing with hands ensures a longer life for your clothes.
 It doesn’t ruin the ultrathin bristles of your cloth.

 If you are going to wash your microfiber cloths in the washing machine, there are a few things you need to take care of.

 DON’T wash your fabrics in a mixed load.
 Other fabrics especially cotton produce a good amount of lint.
 This lint will get attracted to your microfiber cloths.
 It would need more elbow grease to get the lint off your cloth.

 Air dry is a better option than tumble dry.
 Also, microfiber cloths dry quickly, almost within an hour.
-Just hang it on a clothing line and let it dry on its own.
-Letting it dry in a sunny spot has an added benefit of disinfection.
+Just hang them on a clothing line and let them dry on their own.
+Letting them dry in a sunny spot has the added benefit of disinfection.

 - Avoid heat!

 - No fabric softener!